 Garden bonfires produce smoke and smells.
-This can annoy neighbours as well as damage the environment.
+They can annoy neighbours as well as damage the environment.
 In particular where the bonfire guidelines are not followed.
+It is an offence to burn household waste, and anything that is likely to cause pollution to the environment.

 Bonfires are definitely not the most environmentally friendly way of getting rid of waste.
 We recommend that you dispose of garden waste in other ways: